GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/pattern_matching.rst

 Multi-Match
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In daScript, you can use the multi_match feature to match multiple values in a single expression.
+In Daslang, you can use the multi_match feature to match multiple values in a single expression.
 This is useful when you want to match a value based on several different conditions.

 Here is an example of using the multi_match feature::